 Who Climbed the Temple Steps the Most Number of Times?

 Pra Pornpitak, a monk of 53-years-old has been up about 2,000 times over the past 20 years and adding more to the count each week.
 At 1,000 the monks and magee had a special party for him at the top (I missed it due to traveling.)

 How High is the Tiger Cave Temple Shrine at the Top of the Mountain in Krabi?

 It is 280 meters elevation high.
-The climb is slighly less than that because you’re starting around 10-20m of elevation above sea-level.
+The climb is slightly less than that because you’re starting around 10-20m of elevation above sea level.